 Day 5: Day trip to Kanchanaburi

-A day trip to Kanchanaburi is one of the best experiences for Bangkok day tours.
+Two of the best day trips from Bangkok are to Ayutthaya and Kanchanaburi they are the best experiences for Bangkok day tours.
 Along with the modern city center, the town of Kanchanaburi is famous for Death Railway, Allied War Cemetery, and Bridge over the River Kwae.
 For tourists, there are plenty of things to experience and enjoy including Khmer temple ruins tour, bamboo rafting along the river, and a shopping tour at the gemstone village.

 Best Places to eat in Kanchanaburi